vongohren/bekk-open-steemitpost/README.md

 #### **Where does [Steemit.com](https://steemit.com/) and monetized upvotes come in?**

 [steemit.com](https://intern.bekk.no/Open/Post/Edit/steemit.com) is a new blockchain content publishing platform that has upvotes and downvotes of the content that is posted.
 Pretty similar to [reddit.com](https://www.reddit.com/).
-But the one part where steemit beats reddit, is a direct link between upvotes and cash, or crypt currency to be precise.
+But the one part where steemit beats reddit, is a direct link between upvotes and cash, or crypto currency to be precise.

 [steemit.com](https://steemit.com/) has created a platform where users sign up for free, post content for free, and if the content is appriciated by the other users, the poster get money for free.
-The poster get directly rewarded for his contributions and efforts put into creating that specific content.
+The poster get rewarded directly for his contributions and efforts put into creating that specific content.

 This is starting to sound like a mail I would send out to millions of people to try to scam them, but honest to god, this really has potential.
 Again something they would have said.